Bergensk: Recent developments

 In the 19th and 20th centuries, the literacy rate improved, which gave a strong influence from Riksmål, and later Bokmål.
 Nynorsk, Norway's other written language, was considered rural and thus lacking prestige, and has not had a strong influence on the dialect.
 Subsequently, large parts of the German-inspired vocabulary unique for Bergen disappeared.
 Plural endings are used less frequently, for example huser (houses) has become hus, which is correct Bokmål.
 Also, pronunciations have shifted slightly towards standard East Norwegian (Standard Østnorsk), probably as a result of the shift of power towards Oslo.
 For example, "pære" (pear), which was formerly pronounced as péræ, is now pronounced pæræ.

 Modern Bergensk compared to Bokmål and Nynorsk

 Like almost all Norwegian dialects, Bergensk cannot be said to be either Bokmål or Nynorsk.
 While the vocabulary shows traits of both Bokmål and Nynorsk, it has characteristics that are not covered by any of these written standards.
 Also, Bokmål is often associated with Eastern Norwegian Standard Østnorsk pronunciation—although no official affiliation exists.
 This gives the claim that oral Bergensk "is" partly Bokmål ambiguities.

-Although Nynorsk (Neo-Norwegian) has its stronghold in western Norway and the areas surrounding Bergen, most of the inhabitants of Bergen itself write Bokmål.
+Although Nynorsk (Neo-Norwegian) has its stronghold in western Norway and the areas surrounding Bergen, the inhabitants of Bergen itself write Bokmål.